Dassault Mercure: Operational history

 Emmen, all of which acted as risk-sharing partners in the venture.

 On 30 January 1972, Air Inter placed an order for ten Mercures, which had to be delivered between 30 October 1973 and 13 December 1975.
 At this point, the break-even point was anticipated to be around 125–150 aircraft.
 However, due to the lack of other orders, the production line was shut down on 15 December 1975.
 Only a total of two prototypes and ten production aircraft were built.
-One of the prototypes (number 02) was eventually refurbished and purchased by Air Inter to add it to its fleet.
+Air Inter eventually refurbished and bought one of the prototypes (number 02) to add it to its fleet.

 On 29 April 1995, the last two Mercures in service flew their last commercial flights.
 Throughout their combined cumulative operational lifetimes, the Mercure accumulated a total of 360,000 flight hours, during which 44 million passengers were carried across 440,000 individual flights without any accidents occurring, and a 98% in-service reliability.